 Why are we doing this?
-The world’s community of pollinators is in crisis.
+Because the world’s community of pollinators is in crisis.

 One in four native bee species are facing extinction.

 There are significant declines in other pollinator populations as well, which include beetles, ants, birds, moths, butterflies, flies, gnats, and small mammals, such as bats.

 Pollinators are responsible for the reproduction of 80-95% of plant species on earth.

 Conservation techniques work.
 When homeowners, governmental agencies and private companies commit to expanding pollinator-friendly, pesticide-free habitats, we will change the future for pollinators and secure our own.
 We encourage your home to become a node on a path through Hastings!

 The Pathway in Hastings.
 Major arteries of the Hastings Pollinator Pathway plan include:

 Mt Hope Blvd and Farragut Avenue/Parkway, which run east and west

 Every home garden, large and small